azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>When an exhausted office worker drops dead at her doorstep<br>from overwork, she has but one humble wish for her<br>next life...
+<p align="center">When an exhausted office worker drops dead at her doorstep<br>from overwork, she has but one humble wish for her<br>next life...
 To be able to pet all of the<br>cuddly creatures she can find!
 Welcome to a paradise of<br>fluff (that may be home to a few secrets)!</p>
 </td>
 </tr>
 </table>